kubernetes/website/docs/admin/multi-cluster.md

 the number that can be unavailable `U`.
 If you are not sure, then 1 is a fine choice.

 If it is allowable for load-balancing to direct traffic to any region in the event of a cluster failure, then you need at least the larger of `R` or `U + 1` clusters.
-If it is not (e.g you want to ensure low latency for all users in the event of a cluster failure), then you need to have `R * (U + 1)` clusters (`U + 1` in each of `R` regions).
+If it is not (e.g. you want to ensure low latency for all users in the event of a cluster failure), then you need to have `R * (U + 1)` clusters (`U + 1` in each of `R` regions).
 In any case, try to put each cluster in a different zone.